-We know very few people who don’t like road trips, especially when they come bundled with stunning coastal views, castles, cute countryside pubs and UNESCO world heritage landscape.
-Northern Ireland is one such destination and a road trip is what you need to explore this tiny country to it’s fullest.
+We know very few people who don’t like road trips, especially when they come bundled with stunning coastal views, castles, cute countryside pubs, and UNESCO world heritage landscape.
+Northern Ireland is one such destination and a road trip is what you need to explore this tiny country to its fullest.
 The Drive to Giants Causeway and Beyond is our itinerary for a road trip in Northern Ireland.
 So, grab a cuppa or a glass of wine and read along.
-Also keep an eye on our well researched tips that would make your travel smooth.
+Also, keep an eye on our well-researched tips that would make your travel smooth.

 Read Also: Why not visit the republic of Ireland when you are in Northern Ireland?